Non-equilibrium bosonization of fractional quantum Hall edges: Non-equilibrium Green's functions of excitations on the Laughlin edge

 This is the exact result for GFs of free fermions with a double-step electronic distribution function.
 While the generalized Fisher-Hartwig formula \eqref{eq:HartwigFisher2longfullmaintext} is in general of asymptotic (long-time) nature, in the case of $\delta_0=2\pi$ it becomes exact and is not limited to long times $\tau$.
 In this case, the contributions from all branches other than $k=0$ and $k=1$ are strictly zero.
 We also note that Eq.~\eqref{eq:GFs_free_fermions} is valid for any $\mathcal{T}$.

 The free-fermion setup ($\nu=1$ edge) is not the only one for which the phase amplitude $\delta_0$ is equal to $2\pi$ and for which the Szeg\H{o} approximation misses completely the non-equilibrium physics, as discussed below Eq.~\eqref{eq:GF_Poisson_gen}.
 Indeed, the $\delta_0=2\pi$ situation is realized also for Laughlin $\nu=1/m$ edges in two important cases: (i) $n_1=1$, $n_2=m$ and (ii) $n_1=m$, $n_2=1$.
+(This is a manifestation of the well-known fact that an electron and an anyon have trivial mutual braiding statistics.)
 As pointed out above, the Fisher-Hartwig formula for the determinant becomes exact for $\delta_0=2\pi$, yielding

 for $n_1=1$, $n_2=m$, and